suthyscott/tailwind-lecture/README.md

 ## Using Tailwind utility classes

+How to use the classes.

+Finding what you need in the docs.

+Cheat sheet.

+Extension.

 ### How does tailwind work?

 Tailwind is designed around pre-built `utility classes`.
 These classes are written directly in your JSX in React components.